craxrev/svelte-transitioner/README.md

 This plugin adds the following hooks:
 - `onGlobalInit`: a hook responsible for executing custom code when mounting any of the child components
 - `onInit`: a hook responsible for executing custom code on the current component
-- `onGlobalEnter`: a hook that can execute the same custom transition when mounting any of the child components
+- `globalIntro`: a hook that can execute the same custom transition when mounting any of the child components
-- `onEnter`: a hook that can execute a transition when mounting a component
+- `intro`: a hook that can execute a transition when mounting a component
-- `onGlobalLeave`: a hook that can execute the same custom transition when unmounting any of the child components
+- `globalOutro`: a hook that can execute the same custom transition when unmounting any of the child components
-- `onLeave`: a hook that can execute a transition when unmounting a component
+- `outro`: a hook that can execute a transition when unmounting a component

 for the `on*Init` hooks, they will be called like the following:
 ```Javascript